-The system board used in the following illustrations may not resemble the actual one.
+The system board used in the following illustrations may not resemble the actual board.
 These illustrations are for reference only.

 - 1. Make sure the PC and all other peripheral devices connected to it has been powered down. - 2.
 Disconnect all power cords and cables. - 3.
-Locate the SODIMM socket on the system board. - 4.
-Note the key on the socket.
-The key ensures the module can be plugged into the socket in only one direction.
+Locate the DIMM socket on the system board. - 4.
+Push the "ejector tabs" which are at the ends of the socket to the side.